 🌶What you will need

-🥣How to make
+🔪How to make

 ✔Helpful tips

-🥦Variations / add-ins
+🥦Variations and add-ins

 🍽How to serve

-❔Commonly asked questions
+?Commonly asked questions

 🍽More quick vegan Asian dinners

-If you did make this recipe, do leave a rating and comment down below, we love hearing from you!
+If you made this recipe, leave a rating and comment below.
+We would love to hear from you!
 Subscribe to My Plantiful Cooking to get new recipes delivered straight to your inbox!
-Follow us on Instagram, Facebook and Pinterest to get the latest updates. 😉
+Follow us on Instagram, Facebook, and Pinterest to get the latest updates. 😉

 📖 Recipe

-Korean Gochujang Soup (Gochujang Stew)
+Korean Gochujang Soup (Gochujang jjigae)

 Ingredients